GREASE TRAP INSTALLATION IN DALLAS

 Dallas Grease Trap Installation

-Grease Trap Installation for Dallas Restaurants
+Grease Trap Installation Services in Dallas

 One of the requirements for food service establishments in Dallas, is the installation and maintenance of some type of grease trap.
 This is written into the city health and safety code, to protect the environment and city utilities.